fullstackfreelancer/ce_timeline/README.md

 Here's a little DEMO of the extension in action: https://simon-koehler.com/en/products/ce-timeline

-## NEW in Version 3.2.0
+## NEW in Version 3.2.1
-- BACKEND: Added TypoScript Constants to define global gallery image dimensions and more
-- BACKEND: Added drag and drop sorting for timeline elements in the backend
-- BACKEND: Added new gallery palette to timeline entries for better usability
-- BACKEND: Changed position of button to create new timeline entries
-- BACKEND: Added new translations, fixed Spanish translation errors
+- Alternative "layout switch" added, more details here: https://github.com/koehlersimon/ce_timeline/blob/master/CHANGELOG.md#321---2021-02-21
+- Code cleanups and bugfixes

+## Upgrade from version 3.2.0 to version 3.2.1
+No special things to keep in mind, just install and overwrite the extension.
+If you get an error in the frontend or backend, make sure your caches have been cleared.

 ## Upgrade from version 2.0.3 to version 3.0.0
 - Overwrite/install the extension